xivind/velo-supervisor-2000/README.md

 0.9.x
-Info on config page when data was last pulled from Strava Alphabetical sorting of component types in tables and drop downs Configured to run in Docker
+Info on config page when data was last pulled from Strava Configured to run in Docker

+Updated code to work with FastAPI 0.115.0
-Getting data from Strava in the background Configuration page
+Alphabetical sorting of component types in tables and drop downs Getting data from Strava in the background Configuration page
 Improved component detail page (added back button and delete button)